millionsnake/millionsnake/README.md

 A TypeScript-based Discord bot initially conceived for a private server, with potential for future public release.
 This project aims to:
 - Develop practical experience with third-party API integration
 - Explore advanced bot functionality and user interaction design
-- Build a flexible, extensible tool that can potentially serve a broader user base
+- Build a tool that can potentially serve a broader user base

+### Home Automation System (IoT)
+An Internet of Things (IoT) home automation project utilizing ESP32 microcontrollers, the MQTT protocol, and C++ programming.
+The system is designed to:
+- Develop expertise in embedded systems and IoT technology
+- Gain practical experience with low-level programming and hardware interaction
+- Create an automation framework that can be incrementally expanded and customized, so as to enable other future projects with larger scopes

 ## 🧠 Intellectual Pursuits and Perspectives